soahmkorgaokar/SocialDistancingGame/README.md

 # RapidPrototyping_Jam08
-A Serious Game about Social Distancing
+A Serious Game about Social Distancing (using Unity 2019.2.16f1)

 # IMPORTANT DEV STEPS